 The real estate market in early 2026 is witnessing a major turning point as the era of cheap capital officially comes to an end.
-The sharp rise in mortgage rates not only puts pressure on investor cash flows but also fundamentally changes how we determine asset value.
+The sharp rise in mortgage interest rates not only puts severe pressure on investor cash flows but also fundamentally alters the methodologies used to determine asset values.

 Market Context: From the "Safety Zone" to the Turning Point